Bank of Bhutan

 Bank of Bhutan (BoB) is the largest and oldest commercial bank in Bhutan.
 It was established under the provision of the royal charter of May 1968.
 It was also the only central bank before the Royal Monetary Authority of Bhutan in 1982.
 It is registered under the Companies Act of Bhutan, 2000 as a public sector commercial bank.

-Developments and Presence
+History

-Being the largest commercial bank in Bhutan, it has its presence in every Dzongkhang or districts with over 47 branches all over Bhutan.
-Bank of Bhutan also introduced ATMs, Point of Sales and Internet Banking services in the country.
+Founded in 1968, the bank has presence in every Dzongkhang or districts with over 47 branches all over Bhutan.
+It also introduced ATMs, Point of Sales and Internet Banking services in the country.

 As of July 1, 2017, the bank's assets reached 47.7 million Ngultrum (about US$750 thousand).
 55% of them consist of loans, primarily consumer loans to the population and mortgages.
 The bank remains the largest bank in the kingdom.
 It accounts for 41% of deposits and 32% of loans to the economy.